mbobra/SMARPs/README.md

 ### Citation

-If you use the Space-weather MDI Active Region Patch data in your research, please consider this repository.
+If you use the Space-weather MDI Active Region Patch data in your research, please consider citing this repository.